 6.1.1 Clay or Brick-Crush the entire sample of fire clay or fireclay brick, in case the amount is small, by means of rolls or a jaw crusher to produce a particle size not larger than $\frac{1}{4}$ in.
 (6 mm).
 If the amount is large, treat a representative sample obtained by approved methods.
 Then mix the sample thoroughly and reduce the amount to about 250 g (0.5 lb) by quartering (see Note 1).
 Then grind this portion in an agate, porcelain, or hard steel mortar and reduce the amount again by quartering.
-The final size of the sample shall be 50 g and the
+The final size of the sample shall be 50 g and the fineness capable of passing an ASTM No. 70 (212-μm) sieve5 (equivalent to a 65-mesh Tyler Standard Series).
+In order to avoid excessive reduction to fines, remove them frequently during the process of reduction by throwing the sample on the

-Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
+Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States

-$^{1}$ This test method is under the jurisdiction of ASTM Committee C08 on Refractories and is the direct responsibility of Subcommittee C08.02 on Thermal Properties.
+1 This test method is under the jurisdiction of ASTM Committee C08 on Refractories and is the direct responsibility of Subcommittee C08.02 on Thermal Properties.

-Current edition approved March 1, 2009.
-Published April 2009.
-Originally approved in 1919.
-Last previous edition approved in 2006 as C 24 - 01 (2006).
+Current edition approved Feb.
+10, 2001.
+Published April 2001.
+Originally issued as C 24 - 19 T. Last previous edition C $24 - 89 (1999)^{\epsilon 1}$.